MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-attack-path.md

 ## What is an attack path?

-An attack path is a series of steps an attacker takes to breach your environment and access your assets.
-Attack paths start at entry point, for example, an internet-exposed virtual machine with a high-severity vulnerability, and move laterally to other resources across your multicloud environment, until the attacker reaches a vulnerable target, such as a database.
+An attack path is a series of steps a potential attacker can use to breach your environment and access your assets.
+An attack path starts at entry point, for example a vulnerable resource.
+The attack path then follows the available lateral movement within your multicloud environment, for example by using attached identities that have permissions to other resources.
+The attack path continues until the attacker reaches a vulnerable target, such as databases that contain sensitive data..

 Defender for Cloud's attack path analysis feature uses the cloud security graph, and a proprietary algorithm to find exploitable entry points and the steps an attacker can take to reach your vital assets.
 The algorithm exposes attack paths and suggests recommendations to fix issues that break the attack path and prevent a breach.

 :::image type="content" source="media/concept-cloud-map/attack-path.png" alt-text="Image that shows a sample attack path from attacker to your sensitive data.":::

 The attack path analysis feature uses the algorithm to scan each customer's unique cloud security graph for exploitable entry points.
 If an entry point is found, the algorithm searches for potential next steps an attacker could take to reach critical assets.
-It performs this search for all potential attack paths from that entry point to see if any are connected to vulnerable targets, such as databases.
 These attack paths are then presented on the attack path analysis page in Defender for Cloud and in applicable recommendations.

-Each customer sees their own unique attack paths based on vulnerabilities that exist in their multicloud environment.
-The scans reveal exploitable paths that attackers can use to breach your environment and reach your vital assets.
-Attack path analysis identifies issues that might lead to a breach and helps you fix the highest risk ones first, taking into consideration factors such as internet exposure, permissions, and lateral movement.
+Each customer sees their own unique attack paths based on their unique multicloud environment.
+By using the attack path analysis feature in Defender for Cloud, you can identify issues that might lead to a breach.
+You can also remediate any found issue based on the biggest risk first.
+Risk is based on factors such as  internet exposure, permissions, and lateral movement.

 Learn how to use [attack path analysis](how-to-manage-attack-path.md).